erlang/otp/lib/kernel/doc/guides/socket_usage.md

 socket; One for read and one for write.
 These mutex(s) are named as: esock.r[FD] & and esock.w[FD] (where FD is the file descriptor).
 Example: esock.r[10].
-This is not normally a problem, but in some uses cases, it can become a bottleneck.
-Therefor these name can be simplified to just e.g. "esock.r".
+This is *not* normally a problem, but in some very specific debug scenarious, it can become a bottleneck.
+Therefor these names can be simplified to just e.g. "esock.r".
 (that is, all read mutex(s) have the same "name").

 The use of these verbose mutex names (in the 'socket' nif) can be